 The underwriters have advised us and the selling shareholder that the underwriters propose to offer the shares of common stock to the public at the public offering price per share set forth on the cover page of this prospectus.
-The underwriters may offer shares to securities dealers, who may include the underwriters, at that public offering price less a concession of up to \$0.48 per share.
-The underwriters may allow, and these dealers may re-allow, a concession to other securities dealers of up to \$0.10 per share.
+The underwriters may offer shares to securities dealers, who may include the underwriters, at that public offering price less a concession of up to \$ per share.
+The underwriters may allow, and these dealers may re-allow, a concession to other securities dealers of up to \$ per share.
 After the offering to the public, the underwriters may change the offering price and other selling terms.

 The underwriting discount is equal to the public offering price per share of common stock less the amount paid by the underwriters to us and the selling stockholder per share of common stock.
+The underwriting discount is currently expected to be % of the public offering price.
 The following table shows the per share and total underwriting discount to be paid to the underwriters by us and the selling shareholder.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Per Sh Per Share al Without Over- Allotment With Over- Allotment Without Over- Allotment With Over- Allotment Paid by Intevac, Inc. \$0.80 \$0.80 \$2,375,200 \$2,494,775 Paid by the selling shareholder 0.80 0.80 1,424,800 1,875,225
+Per Sha re Tota 1 Without Over- Allotment With Over- Allotment Without Over- Allotment With Over- Allotment Paid by Intevac, Inc. Paid by the Selling Shareholder \$ \$ \$ \$